CREDOProject/docs/docs/gettingstarted/00_intro.rst

 At the current state, CREDO offers support for two package managers: pip and apt.
 It also supports git, as a means to `clone` other projects.

+The smallest unit of configuration data in CREDO is called a spell.

+A spell entry contains all the data necessary to install a specific dependency.